 I have found Google Communities to be excellent in discussing your book with authors and readers as well as creating a private group for collaboration.
 I will be writing an article on The Cartel Collaborative and how we did just that in the very near future.
 This is another way you can use all of the tools Google gives us for free.

-You can use that information to, again, target your marketing copy and metadata words to position your book higher in both Google and online booksellers.
+You can use that information again and again to target your marketing copy and metadata words and position your book higher in both Google and online booksellers.

 See what the books that you have chosen as similar to yours use for category reference in Amazon.
 Tweak your copy and see if that advances your rankings.

 I will have much more for you later.
 If you have any questions, please comment below or reach me on my contact page.